Recent work and work in process…

 8 Extraordinary Greens was a participatory exhibition at Mixed Greens Gallery.
 With a series of “domestic microfarms” and a “farmstand”, the exhibition explored the value placed on food and artistic social practice through interactions with gallery visitors.
 A spinoff project, Seeding the City, was developed for Pulse Miami with support from Mixed Greens and the Stevens Prize.

 Seeding the City was a participatory, site-specific project developed for Pulse Miami – Art Basel.
 Referencing the fable “The Cock and the Jewel”, the furniture farms installed at the fair introduced visitors to the value of household agriculture.
 Created and crowdfunded by Pulse Art Fair visitors, the project raised money for the Farm@Verde Gardens, which helps formerly homeless families gain experience growing food for the community.

 Reclaimed Remnants was a site-responsive installation created in an abandoned gravel pit that had been reclaimed by a stand of pine trees at I-Park Foundation in East Haddam, CT.
 Pieces of rock and gravel found among the pine trees were tied with string and hung from the branches of the trees.
 A video performance accompanied the installation.

-Small Worlds (in the Hideous, Howling Wilderness) is an ongoing collection of photographs shot while on solitary outings in woods, beaches, lakes, and gardens.
+The Hideous, Howling Wilderness is an ongoing collection of photographs shot while on solitary outings in woods, beaches, lakes, and gardens.
 Using a macro lens on my phone or a point & shoot camera, these quick, immediate images expose the small worlds all around us, revealing the beauty, struggle, and death of their inhabitants